/uses

 This is inspired by Wes Bos, check out uses.tech for hundreds of /uses pages from other folks.

-Home Office Setup #
+Home Office Setup Jump to heading

 I've been working from home full time since March 2020 and hope to continue working from home the majority of the time for the forseeable future.
 My setup isn't quite where I'd like it to be so let's record where it's at now and see how it evolves.
 I'm aiming for as close to a one cable setup as I can get.